brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 request.onsuccess = function(event) {
   // We are provided with request.result in our onsuccess callback,
-  // which gives us access to the property values on our data record console.log("Podcast name is: " + request.result.name);
+  // which gives us access to the property values on our data record console.log("Podcast title is: " + request.result.title);
 };
 ````

 For more information on how to work with IndexedDB, see [Using IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB) and [Basic Concepts of IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Basic_Concepts_Behind_IndexedDB#gloss_transaction).
-There is also a simple [tutorial](http://www.html5rocks.com/en/tutorials/indexeddb/todo/) on [HTML5Rocks](http://www.html5rocks.com) by Paul Kinlan going over basic usage of IndexedDB.
+There is also a simple [tutorial](http://www.html5rocks.com/en/tutorials/indexeddb/todo/) on [HTML5Rocks](http://www.html5rocks.com) by Paul Kinlan that walks through basic usage of IndexedDB.

 IndexedDB is still new and thus may not work consistently across all browsers.
 The next technology we'll go over, localForage, will help you handle these browser compatibility issues.
 For updated information on support for IndexedDB, check [Can I Use IndexedDB](http://caniuse.com/#feat=indexeddb).